intelsdi-x/snap-relay/README.md

 $ snapteld -l 1 -t 0
 ```

-There are two ways of loading pluggins: normally which uses the plugin's binary, and remotely which is available when you run the plugin in stand-alone mode.
+There are two ways of loading plugins: normally which uses the plugin's binary, and remotely which is available when you run the plugin in stand-alone mode.
 Below we will demonstrate both ways.

-To load snap-relay plugin via stand-alone mode you must first start the plugin.
+To load snap-relay plugin in stand-alone mode you must first start the plugin.
 In another terminal window navigate to your local copy of the snap-relay repository and start the plugin:

 ```
 $ go run main.go stand-alone
 ```

 The plugin will list its stand-alone-port value (default is 8182).
-Next we will load the plugin remotely.
-Open another terminal window and load the plugin using the stand alone port value as shown below:
+Open another terminal window and load the plugin remotely by using the stand-alone port value as shown below:
 ```
 $ snaptel plugin load http://localhost:8182
 ```

-Next we will load the file plugin by using the binary.
+Next, we will load the file plugin by using the binary.
 We must first get the appropriate version for Linux or Darwin:
 ```
 $ wget  http://snap.ci.snap-telemetry.io/plugins/snap-plugin-publisher-file/latest/linux/x86_64/snap-plugin-publisher-file
 ```